Opetushallitus/kieli-ja-kaantajatutkinnot/ACCESSIBILITY.md

 ## Usability considerations

-- `disabled`property and state on components (e.g. input fields, buttons) should only be used in relation to async task(s) (e.g. network request) to signal an on-going transaction.
-E.g. avoid using disabled input fields, display the value as plain text instead
+- `disabled` property and state on components (e.g. input fields, buttons) should only be used in relation to async tasks (e.g. network request) to signal on-going transactions.
+Avoid using disabled input fields, display the value as plain text instead.